mischah/michael-kuehnel.de/_posts/2015-09-15-bootstrap-kickstart.md

     <div>
         <h2>What is this all about?</h2>
         <p>
           I released our internal repository for creating Bootstrap Themes a few weeks ago on Github.
 So I guess it’s time to write a short summary what this little project is all about.
 At <a href="http://www.micromata">Micromata</a> we used Bootstrap to get things done rapidly.
 I’m pretty knew to Bootstrap and I developed a kind of a love-hate relationship in just a few days :neutral_face:.
 But I neither want to complain about bloated markup, nor argue about the pros and cons of using Bootstrap or Foundation in general in this post.
-It’s about making the best of Bootstrap when it comes to using, adapting and extending it.
+Basically it’s about making the best out of Bootstrap when it comes to using, adapting and extending it.
 So, you got to continue reading if your are using Bootstrap.
-No matter whether you build templates based on Bootstrap, develop Bootstrap Themes, or you just creating static pages using Bootstrap.
+No matter if you build templates based on Bootstrap, develop Bootstrap Themes, or you just creating static pages using Bootstrap.
         </p>
     </div>
 </div>